Peter Wall (British Army officer): Early life and education

+Wall was born in Ipswich, Suffolk, to Dorothy Margaret (née Waltho) and John Ramsay Wall.
+He was educated at Whitgift School, an independent school in London.
+He studied at Selwyn College, Cambridge, graduating with a Bachelor of Arts (BA) degree in 1978; as per tradition, his BA was promoted to a Master of Arts (MA Cantab) degree in 1980.

 Military career

 Wall graduated from the Royal Military Academy Sandhurst and was commissioned into the Royal Engineers in April 1974 with his commission being confirmed in December 1974, with effect from 9 March the same year.
 After a short period of military duties, Wall studied engineering at University of Cambridge, before joining airborne forces and going on to serve with the Royal Engineers in Belize and Rhodesia.
 Wall was promoted to captain on 9 September 1980 and to major on 30 September 1987.

 He was appointed Chief of Staff of the 5th Airborne Brigade in 1988, before commanding 9 Parachute Squadron, Royal Engineers from 1990.
 Promoted to lieutenant colonel on 30 June 1992, he was appointed Commanding Officer of 32 Engineer Regiment in Germany in 1994, and appointed an Officer of the Order of the British Empire in the 1994 Birthday Honours.
 He was deployed to the Former Republic of Yugoslavia in Spring 1996, promoted to colonel on 30 June and awarded the Queen's Commendation for Valuable Service in November.
 He was then promoted to brigadier on 31 December 1998 with seniority from 30 June 1998, before assuming command of 24 Airmobile Brigade in 1999.
 Wall was responsible for converting the formation into 16 Air Assault Brigade later that year.